 Another facet of the Columbia Basin hydroelectric system that could change in the near future is the Columbia River Treaty.
 The Columbia River Treaty with Canada is the governing document for the operation of the Columbia Basin hydroelectric system and was initially agreed upon in 1964 as a 60-year agreement.
-The terms of a post 2024 agreement are currently being negotiated including elements of flood control and energy supply and additional principle associated with ecosystem management.
-Fifteen tribal sovereigns in the U.S. portion of the Columbia Basin would like the United States and Canada to modernize the Columbia River Treaty in ways that restore and maintain ecosystem functions compatible with healthy and harvestable tribal protected resources, while protecting fish impacted by the energy systems of the two countries.
+The terms of a post 2024 agreement are currently being negotiated including elements of flood control and energy supply and a potential additional principle associated with ecosystem management.
+Fifteen tribal sovereigns in the U.S. portion of the Columbia Basin would like the United States and Canada to modernize the Columbia River Treaty in ways that restore and maintain ecosystem functions compatible with healthy and harvestable tribal protected resources, while protecting fish impacted by the energy systems of the two countries.5 allow utilities to purchase power from BPA up to their established contract amount at BPA's Tier 1 rate.
+137 The Tier 1 rate is based on the cost of the existing Pacific Northwest region, which takes into account the cost to operate the federal hydrosystem, fish and wildlife costs, federal debt repayments, and other costs related to the administration of the sales of federal power.
+138 If a utility's load needs to exceed their contract limit, they may buy more power from BPA at the Tier 2 rate, that reflects the cost of such additional power.
+137 Any changes to the cost of generation will impact utilities that utilize BPA for most of their energy, and especially for BPA customer utilities which rely on BPA for all their generation and transmission due to their small size and location.